Manufacturers raise concerns on hefty cost of freight

 “You can see only Pinto here, there was a paper factory closed, soap factory, there is two more they are all closed … they cannot bear the freight, the freight inward and outward the raw material.”

-He is calling for the government to consider and assist this area in the next national budget.
+Narayan is calling for government to consider and assist this area in the next national budget.

 Fiscal Review Committee Chairman, Richard Naidu says they now have a better understanding of the challenges faced by the business community in Vanua Levu.